-Arkansas Children’s is pleased to offer the Comirnaty (Pfizer-BioNTech COVID-19) vaccine to our qualifying individuals.
+Arkansas Children’s is pleased to offer the Comirnaty (Pfizer-BioNTech COVID-19) vaccine to qualifying individuals.
 General information about this vaccine can be found on the United States Centers for Disease Control and Prevention website.

 The number of days between doses depends on which initial vaccine you got.
 You need to get your second dose within 3-4 weeks.
+The timing of your third dose, if needed, will vary based on your age and immune system.

-When you get vaccinated, you will be given a card that tells you which vaccine you got and when to return for the second shot.
+When you get vaccinated, you will be given a card that tells you which vaccine you got and when to return for the next shot.
 Be sure to keep this card and take a photo of the card for your records.

 Experts do not know what percentage of people need to be vaccinated to achieve herd immunity to COVID-19.
 Herd immunity depends on how effective the vaccine is, how well it protects against spreading the virus even when you do not feel sick (asymptomatic spread), and which groups of people get the vaccine.
 We will continue to study this as the vaccines are being given around the country.